 Fusion Hybrid | Auto | Release the parking brake and place the car in the Stay-In-Neutral mode.

-Allow the engine to run for a few minutes at the beginning of each day and every 6 hours thereafter.
-While the engine is running and your foot is on the brake, shift into drive, then into reverse, and then back into neutral.
+Allow the engine to run for a few minutes at the beginning of each day and every 6 hours afterward.
+While the engine is running and your foot is on the brake, shift into drive, reverse, and back into neutral.
 Re-enable Stay-In-Neutral before continuing to tow. |

 Fusion Hybrid Energi | Auto | |